 In the simplest situation $g$ has a Morse critical point at the origin, and the matrix families are $\SL$- and $\GL$-equivalent to

 For these families $\tau_{\SL,\Mat_n} = \tau_{\GL,\Mat_n} = 1,$ and we have the miniversal deformations

 where we are back to using $\l \in \CC$ as a deformation parameter.
 These are versal deformations of the only codimension 1 matrix singularities.
-According to Theorem \ref{Tlink}, they provide the following description of all possible vanishing cycles appearing in singular Milnor fibres of our matrix singularities.
+Adjusting our proof of Theorem \ref{Tlink} to these deformations, we obtain the following description of all possible vanishing cycles appearing in singular Milnor fibres of our matrix singularities.

 \begin{corollary} The singular Milnor fibre of each of the matrix families in (\ref{Evs0}) is homotopy equivalent to a sphere $S^{s-1},$ $s=N-1+m,$ $m \ge 0.$ If $\l$ is a fixed positive real number, then this sphere may be taken to be the set of respectively \begin{itemize} \item[(Sym)] all degenerate real matrices $A \in \Sym_n$ with the trace $\l - z_1^2 - \dots -z_m^2,$ $z \in \RR^m,$ and all eigenvalues non-negative; \item[(Sq)] all degenerate hermitian matrices in $A \in \Sq_n$ with the trace $\l - z_1^2 - \dots -z_m^2,$ $z \in \RR^m,$ and all eigenvalues non-negative; \item[(Sk)] all degenerate quaternionic matrices $A \in \Sk_n,$ $n=2k,$ with the skew trace $\l - z_1^2 - \dots -z_m^2,$ $z \in \RR^m,$ and all skew eigenvalues non-negative. \end{itemize} \end{corollary}